Rape Victims Condemned and Dismissed: Then and Now

 Susan Griffin.
 “Politics: 1971.”
 The Power of Consciousness.
 HarperCollins.
 1979

-Posted on September 14, 2010, in feminism, gender, sexism and tagged culture, feminism, finger tests, gender, Helena Lazaro, human rights, rape, rape kits, sexism, sexual assault, violence against women, virginity tests.
+Posted on September 14, 2010, in feminism, gender, sexism and tagged culture, feminism, finger tests, gender, Helena Lazaro, human rights, rape and sexual assault, rape kits, sexism, sexual assault, violence against women, virginity tests.
 Bookmark the permalink.
 6 Comments.